Removal of Personal Representative

 There are many statutory grounds for removal that may arise as the estate is probated.
 For example, a personal representative may be removed for failing to comply with a court order, failing to account for the sale of property or to produce the assets of the estate when required, or by failing to give bond or security.
 Waste or mismanagement of the estate assets is another common reason to remove the personal representative.
 A conflict or adverse interest between the personal representative and the estate may be grounds for removal, depending on the circumstances.
 Alternatively, the court may choose to appoint an administrator ad litem to represent the estate with respect to a particular issue of conflict.West Palm Beach Lawyer for Probate Litigation

 If you are facing a dispute regarding the administration of a probate estate, legal counsel can review the record to determine whether there are facts that may support the removal of the personal representative in your case.
 West Palm Beach attorney Jessica Mishali can represent people located throughout Broward, Martin, and Palm Beach Counties, including Indiantown, Palm City, Boynton Beach, Delray Beach, Jupiter, Fort Lauderdale, Davie, Coral Springs, Hollywood, Pembroke Pines, Hallandale Beach, Royal Palm Beach, Wellington, Pompano Beach, Plantation, Stuart, Hobe Sound, Jensen Beach, and Boca Raton.
-Call us at (561) 833-2772 or contact us online today and schedule a free initial consultation.
+Call us at (561) 833-2772 or contact us online today and schedule an initial consultation.